 A “separated shoulder” is technically known as an acromioclavicular joint separation or an AC joint separation.
 It is a very common shoulder injury and one that sometimes requires surgery to treat.
 Unfortunately, family doctors are not always equipped to properly evaluate and adequately treat these types of injuries.
-As a result, it is important to consult with a specialist like Dr. Meier if you have sustained this type of shoulder injury.
+As a result, it is important to consult with a specialist like Dr. Meier in Los Angeles if you have sustained this type of shoulder injury.

 How Do Shoulder Separations Occur?